steffenkoerner/steffen.koerner.github.io/_posts/git.md

 categories: git
 ---

+# Git Bisect Tutorial
 Git bisect is a very convenient way to efficiently find the commit that introduced a bug.
 In this short tutorial I will show you how to use this feature.
 The corresponding code can be found here.
-If you want to directly experiment with the code you can directly jump to ???????
+If you want to directly experiment with the code you can directly jump to the [challenge] (https://github.com/steffenkoerner/git)

 There are two ways on how to use git bisect.
 The manual and the automatic one.
 We will discuess both in the following.